 We're standing up against the Snooper's Charter.
 We've stopped it before and with your help, we can do that again.

-It's not clear that the Home Office's collect-it-all approach is effective or giving us value for money.
-The perpetrators of atrocities like Lee Rigby's murder and the Charlie Hebdo attack were already on the radar of the British and French intelligence
+clear that the Home Office's collect-it-all approach is effective or giving us value for money.
+The perpetrators of atrocities like Lee Rigby's murder and the Charlie Hebdo attack were already on the radar of the British and French intelligence services.

 The Home Office's answer to Edward Snowden's shocking disclosures should not be to give the police and the security services even more powers.